OmniBrew/sw5e-data/data/species/patrolian.md

 Unfortunately, patrolians tend to pursue these businesses in a shady manner, and most tend to operate such ventures in the criminal underworld, working as bounty hunters, thieves, fences, slicers and other such technically-demanding criminal roles.

 This inclination towards crime stems from their homeworld, which is perpetually stalled in a state of economic decay due to wartime.
 With the advent of multiple wars fought in the system, different armies continue to see the aquatic world as a strategic bulwark in the region.
 Because of this, patrolians have to find work not only off-world, but typically in fields not falling under governmental purview; unfortunately, criminal activities are the most common path.

+### NAMES
+Patrolian names are usually multisyllabic and sing-songy with lots of open vowels and few fricatives.
+Patrolians are not known to use family names or other surnames.

+__Male Names.__ Dalladu, Feddi, Nogagai, Teconica

+__Female Names.__ Kakeda, Machibido, Rinimma, Talla